 Use scan as you shop if possible – We’ve all had that mini heart- attack at the till when the few ‘bits’ you popped in for cost a small fortune, using scan as you shop helps you keep on top of what you’re spending and reduces the chances of needing first aid at the checkout.
 If your supermarket doesn’t offer scan and shop, take a calculator.

 Don’t shop hungry – Trust us on this one…

-Avoid isle ends– Sounds crazy, this is where they put all the offers!
-But chances are there are cheaper alternatives further down the isle anyway, and do you really need to buy 4 kg of spread in one go?
+Avoid aisle ends– Sounds crazy, this is where they put all the offers!
+But chances are there are cheaper alternatives further down the aisle anyway, and do you really need to buy 4 kg of spread in one go?

 Ask yourself questions – Is this really a good deal?
 Do we need it?
 It might sound like two for £1 is a bargain until you realise the item is only 51p.
 So you’re saving a grand total of 2 pence.
 Is a 2 pence saving worth the extra cost of buying two?